idio-lang/DIPS/source/scheme/advanced-scheme.rst

   indexes in the string -- so we should have been maintaining a current pointer into the string like above.
 Can't be that hard.

-As it an *output* port then all read operations are invalid.
+As it is an *output* port then all read operations are invalid.
 However, unlike files, where we have an (externally) examinable result -- one we can call ``open-input-file`` on, if nothing else -- this output string port is hiding the underlying string in memory.
 We must be able to retrieve our carefully crafted musings, hence, ``get-output-string`` which returns the (underlying) string from the string port.